K-Ko/MiniEsniperWebFrontend/README.md

 For auction definition see the [example auction file](http://esniper.sourceforge.net/sample_auction.txt).

-Your configuration file (usually `~/.esniper`) must contain only

-    username = <your ebay account name>
-    password = <your password here>

-If you have another esniper config file or want to protect the installation with basic auth, copy `config.default.php`
+## Configuration

+If you need to adjust configuration settings, don't change `config.default.php`, make a local copy

-    # cp config.default.php config.php
+    # cp config.default.php config.local.php

-and adjust the settings.
+and adjust the settings there.

+> If you don't change the location for the data directory, your installation directory must be **writable
-> Your installation directory must be writable for the web server running user, a unique data directory for file storage will be created on 1st run.
+> for the web server running user**.
+A unique data directory for file storage will than be created here on 1st run.
+>
+> Directory `design_cpl` must also be writable to store the compiled templates.

 ## Usage

+### Login

+"Login" with your ebay username and password.
+This will not checked, only used for esniper starts.
+Credentials will be stored in session only.

 ### Add auctions